Joanne Bland: Career

-Bland remains active in several local and regional organizations, including the Southern Christian Leadership Conference, the NAACP, the Sunflower Project, Ladies With A Mission, and her church, Ward Chapel in Prattville, Alabama.
-She has spoken at conferences and workshops for the Smithsonian Institution in Washington, DC, and in the states of Maine, Wisconsin, Vermont, Minnesota, Georgia, Pennsylvania, Texas, South Carolina, and throughout Alabama.
+Bland remained active in several local and regional organizations, including the Southern Christian Leadership Conference, the NAACP, the Sunflower Project, Ladies With A Mission, and her church, Ward Chapel in Prattville, Alabama.
+She spoke at conferences and workshops for the Smithsonian Institution in Washington, DC, and in the states of Maine, Wisconsin, Vermont, Minnesota, Nebraska, Georgia, Pennsylvania, Texas, South Carolina, and throughout Alabama.
+She was an original board member, and even at times described as a co-founder, of the National Voting Rights Museum in Selma, Alabama and became its tour director in 1992.

-She served in the United States Army and is a graduate of the College of Staten Island, where she received a Bachelor of Arts degree.
+She served in the United States Army and was a graduate of the College of Staten Island, where she received a Bachelor of Arts degree.
 She was a co-founder of the Voting Rights Museum located across the Edmund Pettus Bridge, but she left the museum in 2007.
-After leaving the museum Bland created Journeys for the Soul located in Alabama, Bland takes individuals of all age groups, on a journey to the past.
-Through educational tours and lectures, she teaches the history of the Civil Rights Movement and the struggle to achieve Voting Rights.
+After leaving the museum Bland created Journeys for the Soul, located in Alabama, Bland took individuals of all age groups on a journey to the past.
+Through educational tours and lectures, she taught the history of the Civil Rights Movement and the struggle to achieve voting rights.
+In 2005, Bland and Rev. C. T. Vivian headlined a conference commemorating the 40th anniversary of the Voting Rights Act of 1965 at the University of Nebraska-Lincoln.
 Bland received the Robert O. Cooper Peace and Justice Fellowship on April 10, 2014, at an event hosted by SMU.
-Bland uses her platform to promote the importance of voting and being an active participant in elections.
-As an activist Bland made it her mission to teach the future generation to about the past of segregation.
+She used her platform to promote the importance of voting and being an active participant in elections.
+As an activist, Bland made it her mission to teach the future generation about the segregated past.
 Bland was a keynote speaker at the celebration of Martin Luther King Jr. at UW-Eau Claire, February 2019.

+In 2021, Bland, along with Kimberly Smitherman, founded Foot Soldiers Park and Education Center in Selma, Alabama.

+Later life and death

-Bland is featured in the 2019 documentary on voter suppression, After Selma, directed by Loki Mulholland, where she describes her childhood, activism, and the ongoing struggle for equal voting rights in the United States.
+Bland was featured in the 2019 documentary on voter suppression, After Selma, directed by Loki Mulholland, where she described her childhood, activism, and the ongoing struggle for equal voting rights in the United States.

+Bland died from lung cancer in Selma, Alabama, on February 19, 2026, at the age of 72.
+A celebration of life service was held for Bland at Carl Morgan Convention Center in Selma on March 4, 2026, followed by a crossing of the Edmund Pettus Bridge in her honor.